elastic/kibana/rfcs/text/0014_notification_service.md

 Kibana shows notifications created by the Newsfeed Kibana plugin in Notification flyout.
 ![img](../images/0014/kns_flyout.png)
 A notification cannot have a particular recipient in the lack of a way to identify a user in the system.
 A notification will be shown to all the users instead.
-User-specific notification state (*read_status*) is not stored in Kibana but browser Local Storage.
+User-specific notification state (*read*) is not stored in Kibana but browser Local Storage.
 ### Phase II
 When [user profiles](https://github.com/elastic/kibana/issues/17888) are supported, Kibana UI starts showing user-specific notifications.
 KIbana UI supports applying filters to the notification list.